 Cortadito vs Cafecito

-Cafecito has no added flavors, it has a simple brewing method.
-Also, the Cafecito is usually served in a small cup.
 In contrast, Cortadito is made with an equal amount of milk and coffee.
-You can serve Cortadito in a large glass.
+You can serve a Cortadito in a large glass.

-Cortado vs Cortadio
+Cortado vs Cortadito

 Cortadito and cortado have the same brewing process.
 So you can order Cortado when you crave Cortadito.
 Also, you can customize both drinks if you are at home.

-Cortadito vs Flat white
+Cortadito vs. flat white

 Flat white, a popular flavor, has 2/3 of milk and one espresso shot.
 Flat white also comes with latte art at the top.
 In contrast, for Cortadito, you don’t need foam milk.